BautistaCasanas/proyectoReact/README.md

 AllShop is an ecommerce of different articles, within it you will find women's clothing, men's clothing, jewelry and household appliances.

-For this Proyect I used: React-router-dom, MaterialUI, Auth0
+For this Proyect I used: React-router-dom(To link all components of the project), MaterialUI(use it to add style to the project), Auth0(To have a user access)
 ## Authors

 - Github [@bautistacasañas](https://www.github.com/bautistacasanas)